 Software engineering concerns the design, implementation, testing and maintenance of software.
 Software engineers design and develop many types of software, including business applications, embedded systems, computer games, operating systems, and networks.
-According to the 2010-2011 Occupational Outlook Handbook from the Bureau of Labor Statistics, more than 295,200 new positions will be created for software engineers over the 2008 to 2018 period.
-This represents a 32% increase in employment for software engineers versus a projected loss of 12,300 jobs (-3%) for computer programmers.
+According to the 2012-2013 Occupational Outlook Handbook from the Bureau of Labor Statistics, employment of software engineers is projected to grow 30 percent from 2010 to 2020, much faster than the average.

 The U.A.
 Whitaker College of Engineering will apply to the Engineering Accreditation Commission of ABET, Inc. for accreditation of the B.S. in Software Engineering after the first students graduate in May 2015.